vincemann/spring-rapid/README.md

 # Features
-* JpaCrudService implementing crud on the service layer
+* Generic Crud Implementation for Controller and Servicelayer                                        (Core)
-* Proxybased PluginSystem for service
+* Proxybased PluginSystem for Service                                                                (Core)
-* JsonCrudController implementing crud on the weblayer
+* Basic Exception to ApiError translation                                                            (Exceptions)
-* Basic Exception to ApiError translation
+* Dto-Mapping (support for different Dto's for each endpoint; diff request and response dto's)       (Core)
-* DtoMapping (support for different Dto's for each endpoint; diff request and response dto's)
+* Uni- and Bidirectional relationship management for all crud opeartions                             (EntityRelationShip)
-* Uni- and Bidirectional relationship management for all crud opeartions
+* Automatic resolving of ids in dtos referencing other entities and vice versa                       (EntityRelationShip)
-* Automatic resolving of ids in dtos referencing other entities and vice versa
+* Testsupport for service and controller layer                                                       (Core-Test)
-* Testsupport for service and controller layer (automocking of all service beans in controller tests)
+* Out of the box working Acl Module with SecurityProxy solution for applying Acl-based, pluginlike rules that restrict access to service methods                                                       (Acl)

 # Example
-**This is the setup required to run a fully functional controller exposing crud enpoints for one entity:**
+**This is the typical setup required to run a fully functional controller exposing crud enpoints for one entity:**
 ## Controller

 ```java